ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/session-storage.md

 });
 ```

 **Challenge:** write the code for this method based on the requirements that are defined by this set of tests.
 Check with the <a href="https://capacitorjs.com/docs/apis/preferences" target="_blank">Preferences Plugin</a> docs if you get stuck.
+If you are _really_ stuck, you can examine the <a href="https://github.com/ionic-enterprise/tutorials-and-demos-ng/tree/main/demos/tea-taster" target="_blank">completed source</a>.

 #### Clear

 The `clear()` method is called at logout and removes the session from preferences.

+**`src/app/core/session-vault/session-vault.service.spec.ts`**

 ```typescript
 describe('clear', () => {